 What happens if my work term is delayed?

-We are very flexible regarding work term start dates and allow you to start your work term as late as June 1st, 2020.
-All requests for work terms starting after June 1st will be evaluated on a case by case basis.
+For the Winter work term, we are very flexible regarding work term start dates.
+All requests for work terms starting after February 1st will be evaluated on a case by case basis.

 How will interviews be done for future placements?

-In the context of COVID-19, we are shifting to remote interviews (phone or video interviews) and we are still actively working on the Summer placement.
-See below for fall 2020 info.
+In the context of COVID-19, we are shifting to remote interviews (phone or video interviews) and we are still actively working on the Winter placement until February 1, 2021.
+See below for Summer 2021 info.

 If my work term is shortened due to the COVID-19 pandemic, do I still have to pay the full CO-OP fee?